 Table of Contents

-An adequate stimulus (a minimal energy input causes a reaction of the sensory organ) triggers the stimulation of the organ i.e. light in the eye.
-The stimulation is relayed via peripheral pathways (i.e. eye and n. opticus) and processed in the respective brain areas (i.e. n opticus and corpus geniculatum laterale).
+An adequate stimulus (a threshold energy input causes a reaction of the sensory organ) triggers the stimulation of the organ i.e. light in the eye.
+The stimulation is relayed via peripheral pathways (i.e. eye and optic nerve) and processed in the respective brain areas (i.e. optic nerve and corpus geniculatum laterale).
 This means that there are two central processes:

 - Transduction: The conversion of a stimulus into a receptor potential